Some universities have a General Entrance (or 'matriculation') requirement, a basic minimum set of qualifications that all students have to have.

 - If you have the right subjects, the grades required will vary between universities and also between subjects.

-- There is little point in applying for medicine unless you are confident of getting straight As at A level (or their equivalent in other qualifications) while a collection of C grades may get you into a course such as engineering at some less popular universities.
+- There is little point in applying for medicine unless you are confident of getting straight As at A level (or their equivalent in other qualifications) while a collection of C grades may get you into a range of courses at some less popular universities.

 - Many universities provide entry profiles on the UCAS website, a more detailed guide to entry requirements and what the university is looking for than can be summarised in a prospectus.
 This information will also be in course or departmental booklets, or on websites.